TiagoST11/Desafio-Titanic/README.md

 # Importando as bibliotecas necessárias

-import pandas as pd;
+import pandas as pd

-import numpy as np;
+import numpy as np

-import matplotlib.pyplot as plt;
+import matplotlib.pyplot as plt

-import seaborn as sns;
+import seaborn as sns

 # Permitir visualizar todas as colunas